Novi Sad: Media

 Novi Sad has one major daily newspaper, Dnevnik, and among the periodicals, the monthly magazine Vojvodjanski magazin stands out.
-The city also houses the headquarters of regional public broadcaster, Radio Television of Vojvodina (RTV), and municipal public broadcaster, Novosadska televizija, as well as a few commercial TV stations such as Kanal 9, Panonija and RTV Most.
+The city is also home to the headquarters of regional public broadcaster, Radio Television of Vojvodina (RTV), and municipal public broadcaster, Novosadska televizija, as well as a few commercial TV stations such as Kanal 9, Panonija and RTV Most.
 Major local commercial radio stations include Radio AS FM and Radio 021.

-Novi Sad is also known for being a publishing centre.
+Novi Sad is also known as a publishing centre.
 The most important publishing houses are Matica srpska, Stilos and Prometej.
 Well-known journals, in literature and art, include Letopis Matice srpske, the oldest Serbian Journal, Polja, which is issued by the Cultural centre of Novi Sad, and Zlatna greda, published by the Association of Writers of Vojvodina.

 The city hosts an annual literature conference, Book Talk.